mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Yes, you can with a separate plugin.
 At the moment we have tested and can recommend [Payment Gateway Based Fees and Discounts for WooCommerce](https://wordpress.org/plugins/checkout-fees-for-woocommerce/).
 Other plugins might also work.
 For more specific information, also see [helpful snippets](https://github.com/mollie/WooCommerce/wiki/Helpful-snippets#add-payment-fee-to-payment-methods).

+= Can I set up payment methods to show based on customers country? =

+Yes, you can with a separate plugin.
+At the moment we have tested and can recommend [WooCommerce - Country Based Payments](https://wordpress.org/plugins/woocommerce-country-based-payments/).
+Other plugins might also work.

 = Why do orders with payment method BankTransfer and Direct Debit get the status 'on-hold'? =

 These payment methods take longer than a few hours to complete.
 The order status is set to 'on-hold' to prevent the WooCommerce setting 'Hold stock (minutes)' (https://docs.woothemes.com/document/configuring-woocommerce-settings/#inventory-options) will